emkis/gtm-event-tracker/README.md

 ### `setLogger`
 Is a function that allows you to replace globally the default logger used to log track events and context changes.
 By default, the `window.console` is used.

+> The logger is disabled by default, to enable it, use the `configure` function.

 #### Usage
 ```ts
 setLogger({